Learn to Diagnose and Fix Catalytic Converter Issues

 According to our mechanic, “Generally, this code means that you need a new catalytic converter.”

-When your car’s catalytic converter is working correctly, it breaks down pollutants that result during the combustion process so that they’re less toxic and less are released by the time they’re emitted as exhaust.
+When your car’s catalytic converter is working correctly, it breaks down pollutants resulting from the combustion process so they’re less toxic and less release by the time they emit from the exhaust.